Skip to main content

 Configuration

-This tab contains the information about the channel configuration and lists all parameters you can copy and use, like:
+This tab contains the information about the channel configuration and lists all parameters you can copy and use, such as:

 • input IDs,